Berry-House-YYC/calgarygroups/src/content/organizations/nonprofit/indigenous-gathering-place-society-calgary.md

 permalink: "/organizations/{{ page.fileSlug }}/"

-description: "A grassroots-led initiative working to establish a central gathering place for Indigenous spiritual, emotional, cultural, and social well-being in Calgary.
+description: "A grassroots-style initiative working to establish a central gathering place for Indigenous spiritual, emotional, cultural, and social well-being in Calgary.
 The nonprofit focuses on creating a physical space for community connection."
 ---

-A grassroots-led initiative working to establish a central gathering place for Indigenous spiritual, emotional, cultural, and social well-being in Calgary.
+A grassroots-style initiative working to establish a central gathering place for Indigenous spiritual, emotional, cultural, and social well-being in Calgary.
 The nonprofit focuses on creating a physical space for community connection.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>